swkBerlin/kata-bootstraps/java/truth/README.md

 # Java Truth

-Minimal setup with Java and Truth assertions to get you started You can use [gradle](https://gradle.org/) or [maven](https://maven.apache.org/)
+Minimal setup with Java, [JUnit4](https://junit.org/junit4/) and [Truth](http://google.github.io/truth/) assertions to get you started
+You can use [gradle](https://gradle.org/) or [maven](https://maven.apache.org/)

 ## Setup